PsCustomObject/PsCustomObject.github.io/_posts/2020-07-30-PowerShell-Switch-Statement.md

 }
 ```

-The above is trivial example but it should be clear how code is more redeable and easier to maintain especially if within parentheses we start implementing custom logic and/or additional operations, as I said there is als othe added performance benefit as a switch statement is generally faster than an if/else construct as internally PowerShell will build a lookup table in memory to evaluate the various expressions.
+The above is trivial example but it should be clear how code is more readable and easier to maintain especially if within parentheses we start implementing custom logic and/or additional operations, as I said there is also the added performance benefit as a switch statement is generally faster than an if/else construct as internally PowerShell will build a lookup table in memory to evaluate the various expressions.

-In the above example I used an *integer* as the lookup value but of course wer can use strings as well:
+In the above example I used an *integer* as the lookup value but of course we can use strings as well:

 ```powershell
 switch ($weekDay)